Best pond plants for dragonflies and damselflies:

 - The copulatory wheel of mating takes place using any upright pond plant stems like these Typha or Pontederia species or also on waterlilies.

-Dragonflies oviposit (lay) their eggs:
+Dragonflies oviposit (lay) their eggs using pond plants as support:

 - Once mating is complete the female will lower her ovipositor down into the water to release her eggs without allowing her entire body to get wet.